HackYourFuture-CPH/HTML-CSS/Pre-course/readme.md

 ## What you have done so far

-The are 5 parts in the [Responsive Web Design certification](https://www.freecodecamp.org/learn/2022/responsive-web-design/).
+There are 5 parts in the [Responsive Web Design certification](https://www.freecodecamp.org/learn/2022/responsive-web-design/).
 Each part contains a few sections and a certification project at the end of each part.
 You have already finished at least 2 sections from the first part as part of the application assignment:

 - [Learn HTML by Building a Cat Photo App](https://www.freecodecamp.org/learn/2022/responsive-web-design/learn-html-by-building-a-cat-photo-app/)